 Important: “Don’t get hung up on the numbers,” Alex says.
 Conversion values are a tool to help Google score and prioritize different users, and these numbers do not directly impact your ad spend or ROAS.

-4. Smart Bidding works best with offline data
+Smart Bidding works best when it has offline data.

-When you use Smart Bidding in isolation, Google will look at tens of millions of signals that are familiar to most online advertisers:
+When you use Smart Bidding without offline data, Google will look at tens of millions of signals that are familiar to most online advertisers:

 - Conversion rate